-Purchasing provides assistance to City divisions for the cost effective and efficient purchase of goods and services as well as the disposition of surplus property.
+The Purchasing Division provides assistance to City departments for the cost effective and efficient purchase of goods and services as well as the disposition of surplus property.
 It is responsible for the coordination of special programs such as outreach to Minority and Women Business Enterprises, prevailing wage compliance, vendor relations, auction of surplus property, and state cooperative purchasing.

 To review the projects currently out for bid, go to Bid Opportunities.

 To be placed on the City's bidders list, go to Bidders List Program.

 To learn all about the process of being a vendor to the city, please go to How to do Business with the City.